Swan Reach, Victoria

-Swan Reach is a small residential town located in the east Gippsland region of Victoria.
+Swan Reach is a town located in the Shire of East Gippsland, Victoria Australia.
 It is situated 306 km east of the state capital, Melbourne and is located approximately halfway between the townships of Bairnsdale and Lakes Entrance on the Tambo River.
 Swan Reach falls under the jurisdiction of the Shire of East Gippsland local government area.
 According to the 2016 Australian Census Swan Reach and the surrounding area had a population of 751 people.

 The region did not have much population until the establishment of sawmills on the Tambo River between 1864 and 1870.
 With the influx of settlers, farming, dairy and cheese factory came into being.
 In 1875, the Tambo school was established and later hotels and shops were set up in the area.

 Swan Reach Post Office opened on 1 February 1880.
 It was known from around 1906 to around 1911 as Swan Reach West in anticipation of a surveyed Swan Reach township to the east being established.

 Nearly everyone currently residing in Swan Reach was born in Australia and they speak predominantly English.
 Religion is not very diverse with 100% of residents being Christian or subscribing to no religion.

 Swan Reach has one pub, one petrol station, and one general store.
 These are all located on the Princes Highway, which runs through the centre of the town and forms the main road.